Aquarist Intern, Freshwater Gallery

 - Organizing and cleaning behind the scenes

-- Comfortable working with large snakes, live food items such as fruit flies, earthworms and black worms and handling deceased animal
+- Must be comfortable working with live food items such as fruit flies, crickets, and black worms

-- The ability to work independently and as a team
+- Must be able to work indepently as well as with a team

-- Take and carry out multiple instructions in a timely manner
+- The ability to take in and carry out multiple instructions in a timely manner

 The New England Aquarium’s mission is to protect the blue planet through hands-on programs, live animal and interactive exhibits, public lectures and forums, and research and conservation projects.